-Oesophageal cancer is the 14th most common cancer in the UK (2014), accounting for 2% of all new cases.
-In males it is the ninth most common cancer (3% of male total), whilst it is the 14th most common in females (2%).[1-4]
+Oesophageal cancer is the 14th most common cancer in the UK, accounting for 3% of all new cancer cases (2017).[1-4]

 For oesophageal cancer, like most cancer types, differences between countries largely reflect risk factor prevalence in years past.

 Data were provided by the National Cancer Registration and Analysis Service (part of Public Health England), on request through the Office for Data Release, November 2019.
 Similar data can be found here: https://www.ons.gov.uk/peoplepopulationandcommunity/healthandsocialcare/conditionsanddiseases/bulletins/cancerregistrationstatisticsengland/previousReleases

 Data were provided by ISD Scotland on request, April 2019.
 Similar data can be found here: http://www.isdscotland.org/Health-Topics/Cancer/Publications.